Chapters

 @Melanie Bahuon

 All our raw materials come from Brazil and Peru.
-They are transported by truck and vessel from the fields directly to our different factories from both countries.
+They are transported by truck and vessel from the fields directly to our different factories.
 This way, we ensure we avoid the impact of transatlantic transportation.

 Shipping by boat